NikhilaGurusinghe/DukeOfEdinburgh/Paluma2018.md

 "Camp oats are always the best",

 and I agree with her.
-The oats we made were really delicious, we even added apple and some blueberries.
+The oats we made were really delicious, we even added apple slices and some blueberries.
 The portions were just the right amount as well, which was definitely a plus.

 ![5c36c762d64e0](https://i.loli.net/2019/01/10/5c36c762d64e0.jpg)

 After breakfast, we prepared lunch for Day 2 and set off, leaving Johnstone's Clearing behind.

+Lunch was egg and lettuce sandwiches, which was heavy on preperation time but definitely "hit the spot" after a long day of hiking.

 We did not go the way we came from, rather we did a bit of a detour so we could see more of the area.
 Before long we reached Marker 13, with the direction for Johnstone's Clearing indicated on the Marker face.

 ![5c36c891bfdf1](https://i.loli.net/2019/01/10/5c36c891bfdf1.jpg)